Async Conversion

 import java.security.MessageDigest;

-public static boolean verifyWebhookSignature(String rawBody, String signatureHeader, String webhookSignatureKey) throws Exception {
+public static boolean verifyWebhookSignature(byte[] rawBody, String signatureHeader, String webhookSignatureKey) throws Exception {

 Mac mac = Mac.getInstance("HmacSHA256");